 - Proximal Policy Optimization (PPO, OpenAI version) – PPO proposes a clipped surrogate objective function.

 - Back Propagation – I am keeping it separate from DQN.
-The reinforcement learning uses machine learning, including neural network, to make a model.
-Since it may use neural network, the backdrop may be used in the reinforcement learning.
+The reinforcement learning uses machine learning, including a neural network, to make a model.
+Since it may use a neural network, the backdrop may be used in reinforcement learning.

 Markov decision processes(MDP)

 Reinforcement learning is closely related to dynamic programming approaches to Markov decision processes(MDP).
-MDP solve partially observable problem.
+MDP solve a partially observable problem.
 POMDPs received a lot of attention in the reinforcement learning community.
-There are so many things unexplored and with the current craze of data science and machine learnings applied reinforcement learning, is certainly a breakthroughs.
+There are so many things unexplored and with the current craze of data science and machine, learnings applied reinforcement learning, is certainly a breakthrough.

 Reinforcement Learning vs Supervised Learning vs Unsupervised Learning